mathewrtaylor/Pi_Pico_Morse_Code/README.md

 * Follow instructions and enjoy your new Morse Code device!!

 ## Credits
-Thanks go to Print 'N Play and his video on beginner Pi Pico projects (https://www.youtube.com/watch?v=xTLjYVIuC4k) Refactored his code a touch, but this is his creation!
+Thanks go to Print 'N Play and his video on beginner Pi Pico projects (https://www.youtube.com/watch?v=xTLjYVIuC4k) <br>
+Refactored his code a touch, but this is his creation!

 ## License